Thiht/markdown-viewer/README.md

 A simple Markdown Viewer, for Firefox.

-Most of the basis of the code commes from the project [JSONView](https://github.com/bhollis/jsonview).
+Most of the basis of the code comes from the project [JSONView](https://github.com/bhollis/jsonview).

 ## Development